Xyclade/MachineLearning/Readme.md

 Here the results only contained half of the relevant results.
 This caused the recall to decrease.
 However if you would compute the [precision](#precision) for this situation, it would result in 100% precision, because all results are relevant.

 ##### Prior
 The prior value that belongs to a classifier given a datapoint represents the likelihood that this datapoint belongs to this classifier.
+In practice this means that when you get a prediction for a datapoint, the prior value that is given with it, represents how 'convinced' the model is regarding the classification given to that datapoint.

 ##### Root Mean Squared Error (RMSE)
-The Root Mean Squared Error (RMSE or RMSD where D stands for deviation) is the square root of the variance of the differences between the actual value and predicted value.
+The Root Mean Squared Error (RMSE or RMSD where D stands for deviation) is the square root of the mean of the squared differences between the actual value and predicted value.
+As this is might be hard to grasp, I'll explain it using an example.
 Suppose we have the following values:

 | Predicted temperature | Actual temperature | squared difference for Model | square difference for average |
 | :--: | :--:| :--:| :--: |